 Here are nine must-have safety features for every aging-in-place home.

 1. General Home Safety

-In general, you should follow a checklist when determining what safety features should be in your home.
-For instance, features like smoke and carbon monoxide detectors, a fire extinguisher, dead-bolt locks, and supplemental heating systems are all safety features that should be installed and checked to be good working order.
+Use this checklist to determine which safety features and products should be in your aging-in-place home.
+For instance, features like smoke and carbon monoxide detectors, a fire extinguisher, deadbolt locks, and supplemental heating systems are all safety features that should be installed and checked to be in good working order.
 There are a plethora of safety features that can be implemented when designing your home, so be sure to speak to your CAPS contractor to see what they recommend for your personal situation.